thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/tcp.md

 {% include images-gallery.html imageCollection="assignIntegration" showListImageTitles="true" %}

-#### Installing and running external TCP Integration
+### Installing and running external TCP Integration

-See the [Remote Integration guide](/docs/pe/edge/user-guide/integrations/remote-integrations){: target="_blank"} and install the **TCP Integration service** locally or on a separate machine.
+To install the remote TCP Integration service on a local or separate machine, select the appropriate platform.

+{% capture key-secret-note %}
-Please use the **Integration key** and **Integration secret** from the above section for your TCP Integration configuration.
+Use the **Integration key** and **Integration secret** to complete the TCP Integration configuration.
+{% endcapture %}
+{% include templates/info-banner.md content=key-secret-note %}

+{% capture selectPlatform %}
+Docker on Linux or Mac OS%,%docker%,%templates/edge/integrations/resources/docker-on-linux-mac.md%br% Docker on Windows%,%docker-windows%,%templates/edge/integrations/resources/docker-on-windows.md%br% Ubuntu%,%ubuntu%,%templates/edge/integrations/resources/ubuntu.md%br% CentOS/RHEL Server%,%centos%,%templates/edge/integrations/resources/centos-rhel.md{% endcapture %}

+{% include content-toggle.liquid content-toggle-id="selectPlatform" toggle-spec=selectPlatform %}

 ### Send uplink message

-Once the ThingsBoard TCP Integration is created, the TCP server is started, and then waits for data from the devices.
+Once the ThingsBoard TCP Integration has been created, the **TCP server** starts, and then it waits for data from the devices.

 To send the uplink message, select the device payload type: